Common Questions About the Diploma of Alcohol and Other Drugs in Australia (and How It Can Advance Your Career)

 It focuses on understanding addiction, treatment approaches, harm minimisation, relapse prevention, and client-centred care.
 You'll also learn to work collaboratively with other health professionals and community organisations.

-At Hader Institute of Education, our program combines evidence-based learning with practical, real-world application, ensuring you graduate job-ready for frontline or case management roles.
+At Hader Institute of Education, our program combines evidence-based learning with practical, real-world application, helping you graduate job-ready for frontline or case management roles.

-The qualification aligns with national standards outlined in the CHC Community Services Training Package, ensuring that what you learn is recognised and respected across Australia.
+The qualification aligns with national standards outlined in the CHC Community Services Training Package, so what you learn is recognised and respected across Australia.

 2. Why Choose a Career in Alcohol and Other Drugs?